VerttiMikael/cloud-infra-with-ansible-terraform/README.md

 # cloud-infra-with-ansible-terraform
-This project involves using Terraform to create a set of virtual machines, then configuring a jump host and an HTTP load balancer using Ansible.
+This project was made for course work and it involves using Terraform to create a set of virtual machines, then configuring a jump host and an HTTP load balancer using Ansible.

+Prequisites:
+- Linux operating machine or  local Ubuntu vm
+- Python virtual enviroment installed
+- ssh keypair for the vm instances

 ## Installing Terraform on a Local Ubuntu Virtual Machine